-If you find this post helpful, you’d probably like the Mine In China book.
+If you find this post helpful, you’d probably like the Mine In China book which includes tips to make sure your documents are notarized correctly.
 Click on the book cover on the sidebar to find out more on Amazon. ——>

 I remember how overwhelming and confusing the homestudy and dossier requirements were with our first adoption.
 I think I e-mailed our agency or social worker daily with questions.
 I found a lot of support online from adoption friends in my DTC group as well.
 I can see the light at the end of the tunnel on that part of the process in our current adoption and it was all so much easier this time around.
 I thought I would share some tips for those of you who are starting out.